-Specifically designed for right radial access, the Heartrail III Coronary Guiding Catheter maximizes transradial interventional procedures for use in both the left or right coronary artery.
+September 28, 2010 – A guiding catheter specifically designed for right radial access to maximize transradial interventional procedures is released in the United States.
+Terumo Interventional System’s Heartrail III Coronary Guiding Catheter is designed for use in the left or right coronary artery.

 Heartrail III guiding catheters offer both Ikari and TIG radial tip shapes that provide five distinct benefits: